 The average garage door will go through a lot over the course of its lifetime, including being opened and closed approximately 1000 times every year!

 When completing automatic garage door maintenance, ensure all fasteners are firmly in place and replace any nuts, bolts or screws that are in poor condition.

 - DIY: Lubricate Those Chains and Springs

-Keep the chains and springs on your garage moving smoothly with a bit of lubricant.
+Keep the chains and springs on your garage moving smoothly with a bit of garage door lubricant.
 You can spray just about any chain lube onto your opener chain but check with the door manufacturer if you want to be sure.